 Here’s a snapshot of windows at Chadstone this month.

-Portmans as shown by the map of the city laid across the floor.
+Sussan, Portmans and Peter Alexander all featured travel themes.
+Paris for Portmans as shown by the map of the city laid across the floor.
 Three enormous black and white images of a girl in streets (that I have to say looks suspiciously like GPO in Melbourne) filled the panes, whilst mannequins in dynamic poses surrounded street signs labelled with Autumnal trends – the Fitted Trench, the Fitted Suit and the Full Skirt.

-Peter Alexander.
+New York was the scene of the action at Peter Alexander.
 Cute illustrations of city folk, lamp posts and the classic yellow cab created a strong image on the glass.
 The colourful garments on the mannequins behind the window popped next to the two dimensional white characters on the front of the window.

 At Sussan mannequins were seated on park benches in windows that could have been the streets of Milan as suggested by the pavement patterned floor decal and Italian postage stamp on the glass.
 The repetition of holiday snapshots of friends in a European city filled the background.